sergezaugg/xeno_canto_organizer/README.md

 ## Why save spectrogram of sounds as PNG images
 * It is handy because many PyTorch models and data augmentation procedures can directly ingest PNGs
 * It is handy because images can be easily visualized with standard software
+* Yes, 3-channel is an overkill but easier to be ingested by Image CNNs such as ResNet and co

 ## Dependencies and installation
 * Needs internet access to download data from the XC API https://www.xeno-canto.org/api/2/recordings